-- 1. Closedown over the Christmas/New Year break will generally commence one working day prior to Christmas Day (i.e. the closest working day to 23 December), unless directed otherwise by the COM. - 2.
+- 1. Closedown over the Christmas/New Year break will generally commence one working day prior to Christmas Day (i.e. the closest working day to 23rd December), unless directed otherwise by the COM. - 2.
 There will be no 'clean- up day' prior to Christmas Day with non- children attendance. - 3.
 Professional cleaning will take place over the Christmas/New Year break. - 4.
 In line with DEEWR requirements, TCC will be open for 48 weeks of year.
 Therefore, educators will be required to take two weeks leave from commencement of the closedown period. - 5.
 Educators will be required to take annual leave during any annual closedown.
-However, if approved by the Director, educators are able to take up to 2 days TOIL during this period.
+However, if approved by the Nominated Supervisor, educators are able to take up to 2 days TOIL during this period.
 If the Director would like to take 2 days TOIL during this period, approval must be obtained from a prior COM meeting. - 6.
 Set up day will commence on the fifteenth day following commencement of 'closedown'.
 There will be no children attending on 'set up day'. - 7.
 Set up day will typically involve a detailed educator meeting of approximately half a day.
-The remainder of the day will involve the incidentals of centre and room readiness for commencement of the child care year. - 8.
-Educators will be required to take annual leave during any annual closedown.
-However, if approved by the Director, educators are able to take up to 2 days TOIL during this period.
-If the Director would like to take 2 days TOIL during this period, approval must be obtained from a prior COM meeting.
+The remainder of the day will involve the incidentals of centre and room readiness for commencement of the child care year.